Waltrip High School: Student body

-Margaret Downing of the Houston Press stated in 2012 that the school culture placed importance on American football.

 Facilities

 In 2012 it housed the Waltrip High School Child Development Center, a preschool program for low income children.
 Since 2015 it no longer does so.

 Academic performance

 The Texas Education Agency rankings in 2009-2010 and 2011 were "Recognized" and "Academically Acceptable".
 Downing stated in 2012 that "Waltrip High is neither the worst nor the best high school in HISD."

-Dress code

-Collared shirt (appropriate fit, NOT revealing), college shirt, or Waltrip spirit shirt.

-Blue jeans (NOT ripped, bleached, nor colors), solid khaki - pants, capris, or knee-length shorts (must touch/reach knee).

-Solid hoody or Waltrip hoody allowed.